yanbhliu/Gazebo_yolo_deepsort/README.md

  ## To run
- You can always select which world you want to run under in /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch some addtional worlds are shown in the world package.
+ You can always select which world you want to run under: \
+ /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch \
+ some addtional worlds are shown in the world package.

- Example of how to run:
+ ## Example of how to run:

  ### on first terminal